 There are hundreds, no, thousands of sushi shops to chose from in Tokyo.
 So many, in fact, that first time visitors can be absolutely overwhelmed by the options.
 Should they try to book a reservation at a legendary shop like Sukiyabashi Jiro Honten or Sushi Saito?
-Should they wait in line for four hours in front of Sushi Dai in Tsukiji? (tip: don't do it, it is not worth it!)
+Should they wait in line for four hours in front of Sushi Dai in Tsukiji? (don't do it, it is not worth it!)
 Or maybe settle for the convenience of a chain like Sushi Zanmai or Sushi No Midori?
 The choices really are endless.
-Personally, I always recommend Sushi Iwa as a perfect introduction to Tokyo Edomae sushi.
+Personally, I frequently recommend Sushi Iwa as a perfect introduction to Tokyo Edomae sushi.

 Sushi Iwa, owned by chef Hisayoshi Iwa, has not been around for long.
 Iwa-san worked as an assistant chef at Sushi Kanesaka for many years before opening his own shop in 2012.
 In only three years he has been able to establish quite a good reputation as a top Ginza sushi-ya, delivering high quality meals while keeping prices at reasonable levels.

 As a pupil of Kanesaka, Iwa produces a similar omakase experience: delicious otsumami, and wonderful nigiri-zushi, with rice that is similar to Kanesaka’s rice; not strongly vinegared, but still at perfect body temperature and consistency.
 His tuna is a particular highlight, it is always aged to perfection and warmed to room temperature before it is served.
 I also greatly enjoyed Iwa’s hikarimono on my last visit, particularly the aji and saba on offer that day.And the setting is classic Ginza sushiya: very intimate (only 6 seats at the bar), with a beautiful light-colored wood bar and sparse but elegant furnishings.